sted9000/sted9000.github.io/_drafts/Many-Things.md

 The blog is becoming many things.
 A random sampling of my life of sorts, not pigeonholed by style or categories.
 This is not what I had in mind when starting it a few months ago.
-But let's roll with it.
+But let's roll with it for now.

 Could Be Styles or Categories:
 1. Traditional Blog (put a point on an idea and drop it)